BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab10.md

 ### P1: Script Approval

 1. Before you begin creating your script the professor or TA must approve the idea to ensure it meets the minimum requirements.
+Your script must work on both Ubuntu and CentOS7.
 1. Here are some ideas that you could use:
     - Automated Firewall Configuration
     - Checksum Integrity Verifier